GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Vengeance Burn** (*unique*)
 $10,000 , 3.5 lbs.
 Spear
-An ipe shaft and Brass head make this a beautiful piece of weaponry.
+An ipe shaft and brass head make this a beautiful piece of weaponry.
 Reaching 5 yards, this spear is a bit less wieldy than the common variety.
 This cause a -1 to attacks made with it. *Anytime this weapon wounds a creature, it automatically applies the effect of a Fire critical hit*.
 If the wielder has Warrior Mastery with Spears, they ignore the -1 penalty with this weapon.

+**Vicious Fang** (*unique*)
+$5,000 , 2 lbs.
+Katar
+A keen blade and ornamented handle might deceive one into believing it to be a cermonial weapon.
+If the wielder has Warr Mastery with Katar weapons, the attacks gain an additional +1 for the purpose of determining a critical hit. *If name is known, the weapon gains a +1 to all attack rolls and beats*.

 **Warl's Hammer** (*unique*)
 $8,400 , 4 lbs.